A 1,000-word essay competition for those interested in issues of identity and culture.

 Primary page content

-The Young Anthropologist 2020 is for people aged between 16 and 18.
+The Young Anthropologist competition is for people aged 16 to 18.
 Applicants should be currently studying at a school or college in the UK.
 For a full list of entry criteria, please see our terms and conditions.

 All shortlisted entries will win a small prize.
-The two runners-up will receive £50 each.
-The winner of the Young Anthropologist Award will receive £1,000, and invitation to an event at Goldsmiths to receive their trophy.
+Two runners-up will receive £50 each.
+The winner of the Young Anthropologist will receive £1,000 and an invitation to an event at Goldsmiths to receive their trophy.

 Do you need some inspiration on what to write about?
 Take a look at our previous winners' entries.